internetarchive/bookreader/README.md

 ## Tests

-We would like to get to 100% test coverage, and when contributing code, please include tests and/or update tests accordingly.
+When contributing code, please include unit tests and/or update tests accordingly.
 [Current code coverage can be tracked here](https://app.codecov.io/gh/internetarchive/bookreader).

 ### End to end tests
 We also have end to end tests using [Testcafe](https://devexpress.github.io/testcafe/documentation/getting-started/).
 We write tests for the repo itself and also for our use on archive.org.
 You can read about them in [here](./tests/e2e/README.md).
 These are relatively easy to do, and a fantastic way of getting introduced to the wonders of BookReader.
 Check the project board for open tickets to work on.
 And if you don't see a test for something you spotted, feel free to make an issue.